omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

   </figcaption>
 </figure>

 Through the years I came to know my father as a man; a man that I found myself often at odds with.
-Just like him, I also defied my parents in picking my career and other things.
+Just like him, I also defied my parents in picking my career and in other things.
 What can I say?
 The apple doesn’t fall far from the tree.

 One thing I can say about my father is this; there is never a dull moment with him.
 As long as he is around, something larger than life will always be going down.
 Best to believe it.